 The library offers computers with Internet access to the public.
 Anyone who comes into the library can use one of these computers.

-The time-limit for the computers is three hours per day and they are available on a first come, first serve basis.
+The time-limit for the computers is ninety minutes per day and they are available on a first come, first serve basis.

 You will just need to enter your library card number to log in or get a guest pass from the Front Desk.